-As you can guess from the official list of symptoms above, diagnosis of NPD would typically made when five or more of the characteristics are identified - but generally, the condition goes undiagnosed because narcissists see nothing wrong with their behavior.
+As you can guess from the official list of symptoms above, a diagnosis of NPD would typically be made when five or more of the characteristics are identified – but generally, the condition goes undiagnosed because narcissists see nothing wrong with their behavior.

 People who are involved with narcissists and those who have NPD typically report the following kinds of behaviors and characteristics – do we see a pattern?